A surrogate by exchangeability approach to the Curie-Weiss model: Application to the Curie-Weiss magnetisation in smooth distance

 which gives the result. \end{proof}

 \begin{remark} The surrogate approach here defined allows to understand in a better way the apparition of the limiting Gaussian random variable.
-The Gaussian CLT is present through the random variable $ G $, and this is the adjunction of the random variable $ G_\beta $ coming from the fluctuations of the randomisation that finally gives $ \Zb_{\!\beta} = G + G_\beta $.
-This is thus a subtle mixture of the two structures, sums of i.i.d.'s and randomisation, that gives the final distribution.
+In the case $ \beta < 1 $, the Gaussian CLT is present through the random variable $ G $, and it is the adjunction of the random variable $ G_\beta $ coming from the fluctuations of the randomisation that finally gives $ \Zb_{\!\beta} = G + G_\beta $.
+It is thus a subtle mixture of the two structures, sums of i.i.d.'s and randomisation, that gives the final distribution in this case.
 In the language of statistical mechanics of phase transitions, when a disorder is present in a statistical system and has a marginal effect, one talks about a \textit{marginally relevant disordered system} (see e.g. \cite{CaravennaSunZygourasUniv, ZygourasKPZmarginally} in the context of the KPZ equation or random polymers).
-This is typically the case here with the decomposition $ \Zb_{\!\beta} = G + G_\beta $ (analogous to the convergence of the rescaled KPZ equation to the Edwards-Wilkinson universality class which is Gaussian).
+It is typically the case here with the decomposition $ \Zb_{\!\beta} = G + G_\beta $ (analogous to the convergence of the rescaled KPZ equation to the Edwards-Wilkinson universality class which is Gaussian).

-Nevertheless, in view of \eqref{Ineq:MagSpeedWithSurrogate} and \eqref{Eq:Beta<1:Speed}, one sees that this is only the Berry-Ess\'een bound for sums of i.i.d.'s that gives its footprint to the speed and not at all the randomisation in this case.
-This will be the opposite in the next case $ \beta = 1 $.
-The regime $ \beta < 1 $ can thus be considered as the regime where the independent CLT dominates (and the randomisation is marginally relevant)~; the regime $ \beta = 1 $ will be the one where the randomisation dominates (hence the non Gaussian behaviour, already visible at the level of the non Gaussian fluctuations).
-From this perspective, the transition is interesting~: there is a competition between randomisation and sums of independent. \end{remark}
+Nevertheless, when looking at the speed in \eqref{Ineq:MagSpeedWithSurrogate} and \eqref{Eq:Beta<1:Speed}, one sees that it is only the Berry-Ess\'een bound for sums of i.i.d.'s that gives its footprint to the first order and not at all the randomisation in this case (the speed coming from the randomisation only appears at the second order).
+This will be the opposite in the next case $ \beta = 1 - \frac{\gamma}{\sqrt{n}}$ and in particular its special case $\beta = 1$ .
+The regime $ \beta < 1 $ can thus be considered as the regime where the independent CLT dominates at the level of the speed (and the randomisation is marginally relevant); the regime $ \beta = 1 - \frac{\gamma}{\sqrt{n}}$ will be the one where the randomisation dominates at the level of the fluctuations (non Gaussian behaviour).
+From this perspective, the transition is interesting: there is a competition between randomisation and sums of independent random variables. \end{remark}

-\subsection{The case $ \beta = 1 $}
+\subsection{The case $ \beta_n = 1 \pm \frac{\gamma}{\sqrt{n}} $, $ \gamma > 0 $}